A Geometric Approach to Radial Correlation Type Problems: Some Anisotropic -Dimensional Correlation Problems

 here, the end point of the unit vector of the $y$-axis coincides with the maximum point of the function $g$.
 The constant $C(n)$ is a normalisation constant which is defined to be:

-\end{de} \emph{Remark}: We are dealing with probability measures on segments of the unit circle.
-However, the constant of normalisation does not play an important role since they cancel out within the inequalities we are dealing with.
+\end{de} \emph{Remark}: The normalisation constant $C(n)$ does not play an important role since it cancels out within the inequalities we are dealing with.
 Note also that the measure $\mu_2$ is \emph{not} rotationnally invariant, and therefore it makes sense to define new measures from $\mu_2$ by considering a \emph{rotation of the spherical part} of this measure.
-Hence :

 \begin{de}[The Measures $\mu_{2,\beta}$] Let $0\leq \beta\leq \pi$.
 The measure $\mu_{2,\beta}$ is derived from the measure $\mu_2$ by rotating the density function of the measure of the spherical needle by the angle $\beta$.
-Therefore $\mu_{2,\beta}=Cr^ne^{-r^2/2}\cos(t-\beta)^{n-1}dr\wedge dt$.
+Therefore $\mu_{2,\beta}=C(n) r^n f(r)\cos(t-\beta)^{n-1}dr\wedge dt$.
 The cartesian coordinates associated to the measure $\mu_{2,\beta}$ are the cartesian coordinates in $\mathbb{R}^2$ where the end-point of the unit vector of the $y$-axis in these coordinates coincides with the maximum point of the density function $\cos(t-\beta)^{n-1}$. \end{de}

-\emph{Remark}: We could similarily define the measure by considering $\cos(t+\beta)^{n-1}$.
+\emph{Remark}: One could similarily define the measure by considering $\cos(t+\beta)^{n-1}$.
 However, since we shall always be dealing with symmetric convex bodies in $\mathbb{R}^2$ these measures would lead to the same result as for $\cos(t-\beta)^{n-1}$.